 My name is Casey Walsh, I’m the owner and founder of Stand Up Guys Junk Removal.
-Here at Stand Up Guys we’ve had quite a few bumps in the road along the way to building this into the great company it is today.
+At Stand Up Guys we’ve had quite a few bumps and bruises on our journey to building this into the great company it is today.
 It’s all been a fun and a wonderful learning experience for all The Stand Up Guys.
-When you start at the bottom and work your way up in this world, you’ll find a wonderful appreciation for the business, your customers and what you have created.
+When you start at the bottom and work your way up in this world, you’ll find a wonderful appreciation for the business, your customers and what you all have created.
 I know I sure have.

 The Early Years

 The Stand Up Guys story starts way back in 2005.
 I first started a small spring cleaning business when I was only 16 and still in high school.
 I worked alongside Carson, now our Director of Operations, during the summers when we were out of school.